 Risk Summary

 All pregnancies have a risk of birth defect, loss, or other adverse outcomes.
-In the US general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.
 Available data on Moderna COVID-19 Vaccine administered to pregnant women are insufficient to inform vaccine-associated risks in pregnancy.
+Therefore, use of Moderna COVID-19 Vaccine is not recommended in pregnant women.

 Lactation